Efficient Low-Memory Fast Stack Decoding with Variance Polarization for PAC Codes: Numerical Results

 Table~\ref{tab:PstackDVar_PAC64_57} also reports the average number of decoding cycles, the average stack size used, and the average number of times the $f$ and $g$ functions are invoked.
-For reference, in conventional SC decoding of polar codes, the $f$ and $g$ functions are called exactly $2N-2 = 126$ times for a code length of $N=64$.
+For reference, in conventional successive-cancellation (SC) decoding of polar codes, the $f$ and $g$ functions are called exactly $2N-2 = 126$ times for a code length of $N=64$.
 In contrast, for stack decoding, multiple candidate paths are maintained simultaneously, and the reported averages in the table are computed per decoded codeword, representing the total number of $f$ and $g$ function calls accumulated across all explored paths during the decoding process.

-Fig.~\ref{fig:PAC_Stack_vs_Fano_K99N128} illustrates the FER performance of the proposed stack decoding algorithm with a stack size of $64$ and a maximum of $1024$ decoding cycles.
+Fig.~\ref{fig:PAC_Stack_vs_Fano_K99N128} illustrates the FER performance of the PAC$(128,99)$ code with an RM-based rate profile decoded uing our proposed stack decoding algorithm with a stack size of $64$ and a maximum of $1024$ decoding cycles.
 The results demonstrate that the proposed approach achieves FER performance comparable to that of the Fano sequential decoding algorithm.

 Table~\ref{tab:PstackDVar_PAC128_99} also presents the average number of decoding cycles, the average stack size used, and the average number of times the $f$ and $g$ functions are invoked for the PAC$(128,99)$ code.
 For reference, in conventional SC decoding of polar codes, the $f$ and $g$ functions are called exactly $2N-2 = 254$ times for a code length of $N=128$.